probablyfine/sms-tool/README.md

 # sms-tool
 This is a simple tool for sending text messages using the Twilio API.
 It might be useful if you need to quickly get started with an SMS campaign, but don't have the time/money/experience to develop and deploy a custom solution.
-You can run the tool right from your computer without worrying about cloud infrastructure.
+You can run the tool from your computer without worrying about cloud infrastructure.

 All you need to start is a Twilio account and a CSV file with contact information.